Craig A. Patterson

 After slow roasting our coffee, it is then air cooled for a few minutes prior to packaging.
 Believe it or not, many commercial roasters water cool their beans to add back in the weight lost in the roasting process!
 This is simply another profit driven measure since coffee is sold by weight, not volume.

 We invite you to visit us during The Saturday Experience to learn more about coffee, including: farming & processing techniques; decaffeination; coffee brokerage & importing; Fair Trade & Direct Trade; the roasting process; coffee grinding & storage; brewing methods; espresso and much more!
 Grand Rapids Coffee Roasters Saturday Experience runs every Saturday from 10:00am to 3:00pm - excluding major holidays.

 Gift Boxes, Chocolates & Other Stuff

 In addition to our fresh roasted coffee, our own logo gear and custom Mugs by M, we sell Awesome Chocolates which are hand-made by Henry Klok Jr. out of Wayland, Michigan.
-His boxed chocolates are available ranging in price from $9.25 to $11.95.
+His 9 piece boxed chocolates are available for $11.95.
 Other items available for purchase: specialty grade premium loose leaf teas, Bali's Best coffee candy, handcrafted gourmet granola from Molly of Daily De-Lish, hand-sewn re-purposed burlap market bags, messenger bags, hand-framed burlap coffee bags, locally crafted coffee themed jewelry and hand-made goat milk soaps & soy candles by Joy of Kinderhaven Farm.